hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/Design-Handoff-Issue.md

       - [ ] design requirement 99
    - [ ] Document user interaction in Figma
    - [ ] Designer: Add Screenshots of design and link to Figma page in a comment
+- Review:
-   - [ ] Let Product know that the design is ready for review
+   -  Let Design Lead know that the design is ready for review
       - [ ] Designer: Change Issue Status to "For Review/Feedback Needed"
-      - [ ] Designer: Add Label "Ready for: Product"
+      - [ ] Designer: Add Label "Ready for: (Select the applicable design persona)
+        - [ ] Design - Coordinator
+        - [ ] Design - Host
+        - [ ] Design - Guest
       - [ ] Designer: Tag the PM of the related User Story in a comment below and let them know that a draft is ready for review
 - [ ] Product: Review Design Screenshots and provide feedback
 - [ ] Repeat above steps until design is approved